kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 You can take a look at one potential example of such test in: https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

+For overlay, no, because the feature requires the cluster to be configured for overlay networking mode and cannot be enabled on a per-node basis.

+For DSR, no, but they can be added.

 ### Rollout, Upgrade and Rollback Planning